Install Asset

 - Copy the

-directory (if not done automatically by Godot). - Enable the plugin in
+addons/worm_ai_pluginfolder into your project'saddonsdirectory (if not done automatically by Godot). - Enable the plugin in

-Project > Project Settings > Plugins
+Project > Project Settings > Plugins.

 Quick Usage